Waffle Crumbl Cookie – Price, Calories & Review (2026)

 If you’re checking the Waffle Crumbl Cookie price, calories, and availability on the Crumbl menu this week, the real question is not just taste — it’s when this cookie actually fits your craving.

-Morning or Brunch (Best Fit)
+Morning (Best Case)

 The Waffle Crumbl Cookie works surprisingly well as a morning treat.